TestingConferences/testingconferences.github.io/_posts/2020-03-12-cancelled-conferences.md

 - [SauceCon 2020](https://saucecon.com/?utm_source=testingconferences) is being postponed but no date has been announced.
 - [SmartBear Connect 2020](https://smartbear.com/connect/?utm_source=testingconferences) is now an online conference.
 April 27-28, 2020.
 - [Accelerate San Francisco 2020](https://www.tricentis.com/accelerate/san-francisco/?utm_source=testingconferences) is now an online conference for 1 day.
 April 29, 2020.
+- [SauceCon Online 2020](https://saucecon.com/?utm_source=testingconferences) is now an online conference for 2 days, 1 day for the US and 1 day for Europe.
+May 12th and May 14, 2020.
 - [STAREAST 2020](https://stareast.techwell.com/?utm_source=testingconferences) is now an onlline conference.
 - [Testingstage](https://testingstage.com/?utm_source=testingconferences) postponed to May 21-23 2020.
 - [National Software Testing Conference 2020](http://www.softwaretestingconference.com/?utm_source=testingconferences) postponed to June 9-10, 2020.